What to Bring

 35mm camera, digital, or any format, as long as camera is capable of manual operation (bring your instruction manual).

-Know how to manually change ISO (ASA) dial, shutter speed and f-stop.
+Know how to manually change ISO dial, shutter speed and f-stop.

-Tripod – if you have one, it’s a must for nature photography.
+Tripod – if you have one bring it; it’s a must for nature photography.
 Do not purchase one for the workshop without discussing it with us first.
-We have loaners that you can experiment with.
-Lots of people waste money on worthless tripods.
+We have lots of loaners with which you can experiment.
+Or maybe you have a tripod you don’t like and would like to try something different; use ours.
+Don’t waste money on a worthless tripod; you will soon regret it.
 The single most important piece of equipment for improving your photography is the tripod.
 Get a good one.
 It’ll pay for itself.
+And, It will make you smile at the results!!

 Binoculars – if you have them.

-Digital – Bring plenty of storage.
+Storage – Bring plenty of storage.
 If you have a lap top or storage device bring it.
 If not, bring extra cards.
-Many participants down load cards in the evening.
+Many participants download cards in the evening.

 Extra camera batteries.